 Many of us have experienced the loneliness of responsibility.
 Of carrying the emotional and logistical weight of our households.
 Of trying to stay strong for a partner, for children, for aging parents.
 And feeling like there’s no one holding us.

-The hardest thing isn’t the doing—it’s the pretending you’re fine while doing it all.
+The hardest thing isn’t the doing, but the pretending you’re fine while doing it all.

 In my own life, I’ve felt this deeply.
 The ever-present financial pressure.
 The emotional load of keeping a family afloat, with a wife dealing with chronic illness and a neurodivergent son.
 The challenges of keeping our life fun and romantic, healthy and interesting.
 It’s a lot.
 More than once, I’ve cried alone in the car or screamed into pillows – and then put on a smile and a brave face before rejoining the family.
 I’ve told friends I was fine when I wasn’t.
 Because I didn’t know how to say, “I need someone.”
 Or because I didn’t dare to believe they’d care, and I didn’t want to be a bother.